anthonybassaf/prometheus_to_csv/README.md

 ## Usage
-You need to provide the date of the metrics you want to collect in the format YYYYMMDD.
+You need to provide the start date the the end date of the metrics you want to collect in the format YYYYMMDD.
+The script will fetch the metrics for each date within this range.
+If only one date is provided, the script will fetch the metrics for that day only.

 Optional parameters include a specific table name and a specific metric name.
 If these are not provided, the script fetches all metrics.
 There's also an option to list all the available tables and metrics.

 - To list all available tables and metrics:
 `python collect_qualif.py --list`